 Getting the laundry done- bulk discount

 Jenny does four loads of laundry each week.
 Each load costs £7.
 That is £28 a week.
 If only Jenny wouldn’t have to do washing for two months, she could save up £224, enough to buy a decent washing machine.
-That would let her stop the whole palaver of dragging the washing to the laundrette, entertaining the kids while it washes and dragging home the wet laundry.
+That would let her stop dragging the washing to the laundrette, entertaining the kids while it washes and dragging home the wet laundry.

 How about the washing powder?
 I looked at the price of no-frills washing powder- Tesco nonbio.
 The table below shows the difference in price between the three different size packages available online.

 |Product||Weight||Amount of Washes||Price||Price per wash|